sahiltyagi4/sahiltyagi4.github.io/index.md

 > **I will graduate soon and currently surfing the job market for full-time positions.**

 Hello!
-I'm Sahil (pronounced as 'saa-hill'), a grad student in the Department of Intelligent Systems Engineering (ISE) at the Luddy School of Informatics, Computing and Engineering of Indiana University Bloomington (IUB).
+I'm Sahil (pronounced as 'saa-hill'), a grad student advised by Dr. Martin Swany in the Department of Intelligent Systems Engineering (ISE) at the Luddy School of Informatics, Computing and Engineering of Indiana University Bloomington (IUB).

 A researcher working at the intersection of deep learning, distributed systems and systems for ML/ML for systems.
 The focus of my Ph.D. studies is on building efficient computation and communication models to scale artificial neural networks across edge, cloud and high-performance computing (HPC).
 Currently working on topics like distributed training, federated learning, model compression, communication protocols optimized for deep learning, stream processing and differential privacy.